 Alternative b: longer, steeper, but more interesting

 Through the gate the footpath runs parallel to the left-hand boundary hedge to reach a stile in the far left-hand corner.
 Once over the stile the path drops very steeply (take care) then more gently down towards Greenscombe Farm and its stables (still under construction).
-On reaching the track (a bridleway) turn right, following it through various building works and continue up the floor of a broad grassy valley.
+On reaching the track (a bridleway) turn right, following it through various building works and continue up the floor of a broad grassy valley on the fenced-in route.
 Swing right just in front of Higher Greenscombe Farm to a gate, go through it and onto the drive, pass buildings on the left and reach the road at Copplesbury Lane.
 Turn left.

 Follow Copplesbury Lane past the Spargrove turn on the right to reach the junction with the B3081.
 Turn left (effectively straight on).
 This section of road is wide, with good visibility, but there is quite a bit of fast traffic.
 Take great care.
 Follow the road for about 200 m past drives on the right to reach a bridleway gate on the right.
 Go through the gate.
 The section through the next field is hard to navigate, firstly because the bridleway almost doubles back on itself, and secondly because it is sometimes completely obscured by cultivation.
 Pay close attention to the directions.